Application Deadline: January 31, 2022

 Unless the grantee requests otherwise, submitted images may be used for INPS platforms such as the INPS website, The Harbinger, or Facebook page (without specific location information).

-Survey reports of negative searches (populations not found) must give an indication of the confidence in the results: i.e., was the survey comprehensive and exhaustive, how much time was spent and habitat searched.
+Reports of negative searches (populations not found) must give an indication of the confidence in the results: i.e., was the survey comprehensive and exhaustive, how much time was spent, and how much habitat was searched.

 Additionally, Survey Grant reports will be shared with the Plants of Concern program in order for POC to update their database for Survey plants also on the POC monitoring list.
 Surveyors who are POC monitors may also choose to submit a separate report to POC: www.plantsofconcern.org